 Wentworth’s connection to his emotions probably also explains why his letter to Anne at the end was just so…moving.
 Personally, it’s the best love letter I’ve ever read…ever.
 This part has always been my favourite in particular:

 ‘I have loved none but you.
 Unjust I may have been, weak and resentful I have been, but never inconstant.
 You alone have brought me to Bath.
 For you alone I think and plan.’ (p.
 280)

-“For you alone I think and plan…” Excuse me while I go weep in the corner at how sweet this is <3 It's also a very satisfying letter because it pretty much confirms everything that Anne has been hoping--that Wentworth still loves her, he wants to renew their engagement.
-Plus, admits his own failings earlier in the novel way had treated her and how conducted himself.
-Who knew such could mean so all at once?
-On matter of quotes, re-reading book this time around I was personally struck by line:
+“For you alone I think and plan…” Excuse me while I go weep in the corner at how sweet this is <3 It's also a very satisfying letter because it pretty much confirms everything that Anne has been hoping--that Wentworth still loves her, that he wants to renew their engagement.
+Plus, he also admits to his own failings earlier in the novel in the way he had treated her and how he conducted himself.
+Who knew such a letter could mean so much all at once?
+On the matter of quotes, re-reading the book this time around I was personally struck by this line:

 …but Anne, at seven and twenty, thought very differently from what she had been made to think at nineteen. (p.
 34)